ICYMI: Here's Gov. Whitmer's Update On The State's Response To COVID-19

+LANSING, Mich.
+(CBS DETROIT) — Gov. Gretchen Whitmer held a press conference Wednesday providing updates on the state’s response to COVID-19.

-LANSING (CBS DETROIT) — Gov. Gretchen Whitmer held a press conference Monday providing updates on the state’s response to COVID-19.
+LANSING, Mich.
+(CBS DETROIT) — Gov. Gretchen Whitmer held a press conference Wednesday providing updates on the state’s response to COVID-19.

-Whitmer opened her press conference by stating COVID-19 is a novel virus that is highly contagious and deadly.
-She also said coronavirus symptoms show up late, there’s no cure or vaccine and there’s not enough PPE.
+Whitmer said COVID-19 is a novel virus that is highly contagious and deadly.
+She also said coronavirus symptoms show up late, there’s no cure or vaccine.

 - She joined a coalition of 12 governors who called on the Trump administration to allow for a special enrollment period of at least 30 days on the federal health care exchange.